 Students who are registered with the Office of Disabilities may use the testing lab for final exams.
-Students must complete a test form, ask the professor to complete section B (and the professor must sign section B), and the student must submit the test form to the Office of Disability Services, SUB 1, Suite 2500 1 week prior to the test date.
+Students must complete a testing form, ask the professor to complete section B (and the professor must sign section B), and the student should submit the test form to the Office of Disability Services, SUB 1, Suite 2500 1 week prior to the test date.
 For questions or assistance with the test form, please call 703-993-2474.

 Exam Accommodations Purpose

 Exam accommodations are intended to provide students with disabilities an equal opportunity as their inclusive peers to reflect the knowledge they have gained during a particular subject’s course of study.
 As exam accommodations are access based, they are not intended to ensure that a student does his or her best in an exam environment.
 Such conditions may give such students an unreasonable advantage over their peers who must submit to testing time-limits, formatting constrictions and so on.